CSE546-Spring-2019/lab1-KodiKraig/README.md

 # Lab 1 - Count
-This program searches a file for the number of occurrences of a given string.
-Output the size of file and number of occurrences to an file.
+This program searches a input file for the number of occurrences of a given string.
+Output the size of file and number of occurrences to an output file.

 ## Author
 - Cody Craig
 - craig.500@osu.edu

 ### Compile
-Navigate into the working directory and run the make file:
+Navigate into the working directory and run the make file
 ```
 make
 ```

 ### Run The Program
-After making the project, you can run the program by specifying the search string and output file.
+After making the project, you can run the program by specifying the search string and output file
 ```
 ./count <input-filename> <search-string> <output-filename>
 ```

 ### Run The Tests
-Run the tests by the script testCount.sh:
+Run the tests by the script testCount.sh
 ```
 ./testCount.sh
 ```